Masood Akhtar (actor)

-Masood Akhtar (مسعود اختر; 5 September 1940 – 5 March 2022) was a Pakistani actor and considered one of the versatile actors of the industry.
+Masood Akhtar (مسعود اختر; 5 September 1940 – 5 March 2022) was a Pakistani film and television actor who was considered one of the versatile actors of the industry.

 Early life and education

-Masood Akhtar was born in Sahiwal on 5 September 1940 After receiving his primary education from a local school, he entered Military College Murree.
+Masood Akhtar was born in Sahiwal on 5 September 1940.
+After receiving his primary education from a local school, he entered Military College Murree.
 Later, he enrolled in MAO College Lahore.
 After graduation, he started working in a bank, while he continued his studies to earn his Bachelor of Laws degree.

 Acting career

-Akhtar began his acting career in 1960s with theatre and soon became one of the popular performers on stage.
+Akhtar began his acting career in the 1960s with theatre and soon became one of the popular performers on stage.
 In 1968, director and producer Shabab Kiranwi introduced him to the film industry.
 He worked in around 135 movies — 78 Urdu, 51 Punjabi, three double versions and two Pashto.
 Akhtar is the pioneer of starting stage drama at Alhamra Arts Council.
-One of his early plays, Paisa Bolta Hai, was staged at Alhamra in the 1970s and it earned him much popularity.
+One of his early plays, Paisa Bolta Hai (transl.
+Money Speaks), which was staged at Alhamra in the 1970s, earned him much popularity.